learn-anything/quotes/readme.md

 > Let us declare nature to be legitimate.
 All plants should be declared legal, and all animals for that matter.
 The notion of illegal plants and animals is obnoxious and ridiculous.

+> Although the road is never ending take a step and keep walking, do not look fearfully into the distance...
+On this path let the heart be your guide for the body is hesitant and full of fear.

 > Modern man is a prisoner who thinks he is free because he refrains from touching the walls of his dungeon.

 > You are an extra in everyone else's movie